Integrating Conductor Health into Dynamic Line Rating and Unit Commitment under Wind Uncertainty: Conductor health-aware unit commitment

 \subsection{Baseline UC model}

 Before presenting the CHA-UC framework, the deterministic baseline model for DLR and SLR is introduced.
 Day-ahead UC and real-time operation is reflected in the model.
 The UC problem fixes commitment decisions day before the actual operation, using day-ahead forecasts and considering physical constraints of generators.
 The enforcement of UC constraints lead to a more comprehensive benchmark of results~\cite{Park2018}.
-The operation step adjusts the generation of available generators under ramping constraints and fixed commitments to account forecast error.

 The objective function of the day-ahead UC problem is: